Need interior design help that’s fast and affordable? An interior design online service such as e-design may be just what you’re looking for!

-But first – what exactly is e-design?
+Okay, so what is e-design exactly?
 Well, I already have an explanation on my e-design page, but another quick run through is totally worthwhile.

 E-design is just another way of saying online interior design.
 Instead of hiring a designer who you work with in-person, you hire someone to work with online – typically via email.

-E-design is known for being less expensive and a quicker process compared to traditional interior design.
+Online design services are known for being less expensive and a quicker process compared to traditional interior designing of a home.
 It’s best suited for people who want help choosing items for their home, but are okay doing the purchasing and set-up themselves.

 Let it be known that even though I’m comparing e-design to traditional design, I am in no way knocking traditional interior designers.
-One of the great things about technology is that it’s given us so many options – and e-design is just one of them.
+One of the great things about technology is that it’s given us so many options – and working with an online decorating service is just one of them.

 Of course we’re going to talk about money first, because it’s probably the number one reason people don’t hire a traditional interior designer.
 How much a traditional designer charges depends on where you live and who you’re hiring, but The Spruce estimates the average starting price for a single room is $2,000 going all the way up into the $10,000s.